jsseidel/gnome-context-switcher/README.md

-# ContextSwitch
+# Gnome Context Switcher

-Contextswitch is an effective but poor excuse for KDE's Activities feature that works in both Unity (as of 16.04 LTS), Gnome on Ubuntu (as of 18.04 LTS), and macOS (as of Sierra).
+Gnome Context Switcher is an effective but poor excuse for KDE's Activities feature for Gnome.

-Contextswitch is a simple BASH script that saves and restores working "contexts" so that you don't have to create multiple users in order to change desktop backgrounds, change Dock/Launcher applications, etc.

 It has the added benefit of allowing you to change workflows without losing your Cisco AnyConnect VPN because you're not changing users.

-Unlike switching between multiple desktops, contextswitch allows you to change Dock/Launcher applications and have custom desktop backgrounds for each context (yes, the latter feature does exist in macOS and with some doing in Unity).
+Unlike switching between multiple desktops, Gnome Context Switcher allows you to change Dock applications and have custom desktop backgrounds for each context.

 ## Features